 Contents

-Often business owners build up savings over time and they can either leave these in bank accounts, use them to buy certain investments or even lend them to their own company.
-However these savings are invested, it is important to understand how tax and relief works on the interest you receive from them.
-It’s crucial to note that the interest earned from savings can be subject to income tax, highlighting the need to be aware of different income tax bands and allowances.
+Business owners often build up savings over time and can either leave them in bank accounts, use them to buy certain investments or even lend them to their own company.
+Whatever savings are used for, it’s important to understand how tax and relief works on the interest you earn from them.
+Remember interest from savings can be taxable, so you need to be aware of the income tax bands and allowances.

-It’s possible to efficiently structure your investments so that you receive up to £7,000 a year in tax free interest, just by getting the ratio of salary, dividends and savings right, and planning effectively to meet financial obligations, including paying tax.
-Additionally, savings interest can be considered taxable income, requiring careful attention on how it’s reported to avoid any issues when it comes to taxable savings interest.
+You can structure your investments to receive up to £7,000 a year of tax free interest, just by getting the balance of salary, dividends and savings right and planning to meet your financial obligations including paying tax.
+Interest from savings can be taxable income so you need to be careful how it’s reported to avoid any issues when it comes to taxable savings interest.

 The Hidden Allowances

-Whilst savings are usually an afterthought for most business owners because they aren’t as efficient as investing in a pension or reinvesting in the growth of your own business, but depending on where you are with your personal goals they can offer a useful way to hold money and maintain flexibility.
+Savings are often an afterthought for most business owners because they aren’t as efficient as investing in a pension or reinvesting in the growth of your own business, but depending on where you are with your personal goals they can be a useful way to hold money and have flexibility.

-There aren’t many articles that focus on interest income from the perception of a limited company owners and in my experience there are very few accountants that make their clients aware of the opportunity to utilise these significant savings.
-Earning £7,000 a year tax free is worth the best part of £2k at the basic rate per year.
+There aren’t many articles that focus on interest income from the perspective of a limited company owner and in my experience there are very few accountants that tell their clients about the opportunity to use these savings. £7,000 a year tax free is worth the best part of £2k at the basic rate per year.

 Charging your company interest on taxable savings

-In some circumstances you may be in a position whereby your company has built up a substantial debt to you, perhaps because of funds you’ve invested over the years or salary and dividends that were created and not issued to you.
+You may be in a position where your company owes you a substantial amount of money, perhaps because of funds you’ve invested over the years or salary and dividends that were created and not issued to you.

-Whilst you are perfectly within your rights to withdraw these funds without paying any additional tax, assuming your working capital allows it, it is also possible to leave the money as owed to you and charge the company interest instead.
+You can withdraw these funds without paying any extra tax, as long as your working capital allows it, but you can also leave the money owed to you and charge the company interest instead.

-The benefit of this is that your business gets the corporation tax savings on the interest, but you can withdraw the interest and it is covered by the various allowances mentioned further down.
-It is fair to charge your company interest at the rate you would have for any other commercial non secured loan, this can often be in the region of 20%.
+The benefit of this is that your business gets the corporation tax savings on the interest, but you can withdraw the interest and it’s covered by the allowances further down.
+It’s fair to charge your company interest at the rate you would for any other commercial non secured loan, this can often be around 20%.

 This interest is reported on a CT61 tax return and your company will have to deduct tax at source with the net amount paid to you.
-This means that you will then need to reclaim the tax on your CT61 tax return.
-Additionally, small business owners should be aware of the tax implications of their dividend income, especially in relation to savings and investments, as it’s crucial to proactively report taxable dividend income to HMRC.
+So you’ll then need to reclaim the tax on your CT61 tax return.
+Small business owners should also be aware of the tax implications of their dividend income, especially in relation to savings and investments, as you need to proactively report taxable dividend income to HMRC.

 How an Accountant can help

-We regularly work with our clients in the Northamptonshire area and further afield via in person or online meetings to help them understand how they are utilising the various allowances available to them, in particular we focus on:
+We see our clients in Northamptonshire and further afield in person or online to help them use the allowances available to them, in particular we:

-• Ensuring allowances are used up throughout the family efficiently and responsibly
+Make sure allowances are used within the family efficiently and effectively

 Tax on interest already deducted at source

-Quite often, the interest from which tax is deducted at source is considered taxable savings income.
-This section of the tax code determines how it’s handled, including situations where people have tax deducted on interest payments before they are received.
+The interest from which tax is deducted at source is often considered savings income.
+This section of the tax code explains how it works, including where tax is deducted on interest before you receive it.

-Understanding how much tax should be paid on savings interest is crucial to ensure the correct amount is declared, especially in light of various schemes and allowances that affect taxable savings income.
-If this has happened to you and you believe you have paid too much tax on your savings interest, you’d need to reclaim it via your self-assessment tax return or by filling out a tax repayment form (R40) if you believe you have paid too much tax.
+Knowing how much tax to pay on savings interest is crucial to make sure you declare the correct amount, especially with all the schemes and allowances that affect taxable savings income.
+If this has happened to you and you think you’ve overpaid tax on your savings interest you’ll need to reclaim it through your self assessment tax return or by filling out a tax repayment form (R40) if you think you’ve overpaid.

 ISA’s

-The most common topic that comes up with savings often relates to bank accounts and in particular ISA’s.
-An Individual Savings Account gives the owner an opportunity to contribute £4,000 a year and build up to £20,000 in savings over 5 years, without having to pay tax on the interest earned.
+The most common question with savings is about bank accounts and in particular ISA’s.
+An Individual Savings Account allows you to contribute £4,000 a year and build up to £20,000 in savings over 5 years without paying tax on the interest earned.

-There are several other types of ISA’s which can also give you the opportunity to invest in shares as well as save for your first home with the government topping it up to enhance those savings.
+There are other types of ISA’s where you can also invest in shares and save for your first home with the government topping it up to boost those savings.

 Personal Savings Allowance

-This valuable allowance gives you £1,000 of tax-free savings income per tax year, which is in addition to the allowances provided by an ISA.
-If you’re a higher rate tax payer then this is restricted to £500 and it is not available for additional rate payers.
-The amount of your personal savings allowance varies according to your income tax band, highlighting the impact of tax bands on your eligibility for tax-free interest.
-Additionally, understanding your personal allowance is crucial as it determines the amount of income you can earn before you are liable to pay tax, further influencing how much savings income you can earn tax-free.
+This allowance gives you £1,000 of tax free savings income per tax year on top of the ISA allowances.
+If you’re a higher rate tax payer this is reduced to £500 and it’s not available to additional rate payers.
+Your personal savings allowance varies depending on your income tax band, so you can see how tax bands affect your tax free interest.
+Also knowing your personal allowance is important as it’s the amount of income you can earn before you have to pay tax and how much savings income you can earn tax free.

 Starting Rate for Savings

-And if the personal savings allowance and ISA’s weren’t enough, you also have the opportunity to benefit from the starting rate for savings and earn additional tax free income.
+And if the personal savings allowance and ISA’s weren’t enough you also have the starting rate for savings and can earn more tax free income.

-Whilst this generous £5,000 allowance starts to reduce after you’ve earned over £12,570 in the tax year and is eliminated completely once you earnings are above £17,570, small business owners are often in a position to benefit from it as the dividends they take don’t count as earned income for the calculation.
+This £5,000 allowance starts to reduce once you’ve earned over £12,570 in the tax year and is completely eliminated once you earn over £17,570.
+Small business owners are often in a position to benefit from this as the dividends they take don’t count as earned income for the calculation.

-If you receive other income in addition to or instead of your salary from your company, for example rental profits or pensions then you will need to include these when working out how much of your starting rate for savings you have available.
-However dividends don’t count when working these allowances out so it is particularly generous towards limited company owners.
+If you have other income in addition to or instead of your salary from your company, for example rental profits or pensions then you’ll need to include these in the calculation for your starting rate for savings.
+But dividends don’t count when calculating these allowances so it’s particularly good news for limited company owners.

 Don’t let tax savings drive a decision

-A genuine piece of advice I would give to any client is to consider the overall cost or opportunity as there are many situations where it can make sense to forgo the tax savings in order to get a much better yield on an investment.
+A piece of advice I would give to any client is to consider the overall cost or return as there are many situations where it makes sense to give up the tax savings to get a much better return on an investment.

-We work closely with our clients financial advisers to consider factors like cashflow and tax when helping them make the right decisions on where to place their money.
-If you’re not getting the advice you need then get in touch, we’d love to start a conversation with you.
+We work with our clients’ financial advisers to consider cashflow and tax when making decisions on where to invest.
+If you’re not getting the advice you need then get in touch.